 Day of the Dead in Mexico City

 Day of the Dead (Dia de los Muertos) is a Mexican holiday dating back several thousand years to Aztec times in which families remember and honor those who have passed away.
 Far from a day of mourning, Day of the Dead is a festive holiday celebrating the lives of deceased loved ones.
 It is celebrated throughout Mexico and by people of Mexican ancestry living elsewhere, especially the United States.
 I've enjoyed attending elaborate Day of the Dead festivals in New York City and San Diego, California, both of which have large and vibrant Mexican populations.
+I enjoyed the festivities so much that I then attended Day of the Dead celebrations in Tijuana, Cancun, and Mexico City and now lead Day of the Dead group tours to Mexico City.

 One of the most common sights during Day of the Dead are sugar skulls, small skulls made of a sugar paste and decorated with icing, colored foil, flowers, and the names of the "lost souls."
 These skulls are then placed on alters, which are built and decorated as tributes to deceased loved ones and contain photographs and various items to help the dead along their journey.
 Candles are placed to light the way, water to quench thirst, "pan de muerto" ("dead bread") for fuel, and bright orange marigold flowers to guide the souls to the alter with their vibrant color and scent.